GSA-TTS/FAC-transition-site/src/info/updates/index.md

 ### Improving search

-We added three new search filters, closed via ticket [#3407](https://github.com/GSA-TTS/FAC/issues/3407):
+We added new search filters, covered in ticket [#3407](https://github.com/GSA-TTS/FAC/issues/3407).
+These new filters allow for:

-1. A set of filters for finding audits by *finding type*.
+1. Searching audits by finding type.
-2. A direct/passthrough funding selector.
+2. Filtering by direct or passthrough funding.
-3. A Y/N filter for whether an audit is on a major program.
+3. Filtering by whether an audit is on a major program or not.

-There is more to come on search, and this is tracked in story [#3388](https://github.com/GSA-TTS/FAC/issues/3388).
+We're continuing to improve search performance and are tracking our plans in story [#3388](https://github.com/GSA-TTS/FAC/issues/3388).

-We have more work to do on search performance.
-In a perfect world, we would have had more time to work with the volume of historic data, optimizing code and features *before* making it available.
-We are doing the opposite: optimizing our code *after* the data was made available.
-If you encounter severe performance issues with any of these new features, please let us know via the support center.
-We are aware, and continue to iterate and improve in this area.
+ If you encounter issues with any of these new features, please let us know [via the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new).

 ### Improving access to Tribal data

-We are in final review of [#2298](https://github.com/GSA-TTS/FAC/issues/2290), which will make Tribal data available to Federal partners via API, and coming close to completion on [#3331](https://github.com/GSA-TTS/FAC/issues/3331), which will make the public portion of all Tribal audits appropriately visible in search.
+We're reviewing ticket [#2298](https://github.com/GSA-TTS/FAC/issues/2298).
+This will make Tribal data available to Federal partners via the FAC API.
+The team is also close to completing ticket [#3331](https://github.com/GSA-TTS/FAC/issues/3331), which will make the public portion of Tribal audits appropriately visible in search.

 ### March submission deadline

-It is possible to use the FAC API to predict what is coming in the month of March.
+It's possible to use the FAC API to predict what is coming in March.
 Here are plots of the submissions-per-day to the FAC from March of 2016 through 2022.

 <div class="grid-container">
     <div class="grid-row">